 Executive Director Peter Wagner and our staff are available to speak at your college or to your organization about the negative impact of mass incarceration.
 Weaving together graphics, maps, history and the law, we can inform and inspire.
 Past topics have included:

 - Prison gerrymandering: How the Census Bureau’s method of counting people in prison distorts democracy

-- Keeping families together, driving them apart: The predatory prison and jail communications industry
+- Keeping families together, driving them apart: The predatory prison and jail communications and visitation industries

 - Felon disenfranchisement

 - Mass incarceration and prison growth and contraction

 - Comparative international incarceration

 - Using social media to drive criminal justice reform

 Past talks have included keynote addresses at conferences at Harvard and Brown Universities and technical presentations at a Census Bureau Symposium, and a meeting of the National Research Council at the National Academies.

 Contact the office at (413) 527-0845 or for prices and scheduling.